Updated November 1, 2022

 - Hold for 30 seconds and then switch sides.
 Repeat as needed.

-Still in pain?
-A few more ways to get some relief
+Still hurting?
+A few more ways to get relief for sciatic pain

 Your third trimester of pregnancy is hard enough without dealing with sciatica pain.
 These functional stretches and gentle movements can help build on your body’s natural strength so you can sit, stand, and lay down, all without lower back pain.